vsrinivas/fuchsia/getting_started.md

 specific usage information.

 Optionally, you might find it useful to add a shell function `fuchsia` as a shortcut to setup the build environment.
-For that, add this your shell startup script (e.g. `~/.bashrc`):
+For that, add this to your shell startup script (e.g. `~/.bashrc`):

 ```